Wednesday, March 26, 2025

 Weeks go by and I sit here still, in this place of remembering.
 A place where God's truth, power, and promise rush around and through me so fast that I spin.
 Mostly with joy and love...and yet...most of my Christmas still sits in piles unfinished.

 This room...a mess.
 But beautiful chaos I think.
 In the corners lay lovely things that wait.
 On a table, ruined by glue and paint, sits three cut out's of little boys hands and a box.
+I remember the day I sat the boys down on the back porch and painted the bottoms of their feet green.
+They giggled.
+Said it tickled.
+Then I stood them on a poster board, and their footprints became ornaments for our tree last year.
+Just a few weeks ago, we did their hands because they need to be on the tree too.
 The box is for Stella Grace.
+I glazed it shiny then painted it with green ivy.
+Inside it holds a letter just to her.

 And then Fall came...